Network Protocol Fundamentals

 Here is how UDP works:

-3. Packet delivery: Destination receives UDP datagram and processes the data within the datagram.
+3. Destination receives UDP datagram and processes the data within the datagram.
 Since UDP is an unreliable protocol, it does not provide any mechanism for detecting lost or corrupted packets.
 So the receiving application must implement its own error detection and recovery mechanisms if required.

 Use cases of UDP in real-life applications